As your landlord we are responsible for carrying out regular fire safety checks in the communal areas of buildings.

 - Switch off and unplug your TV and other electrical goods - leaving them on standby could cause a fire.

-For more in-depth advice see London Fire Brigade's fire safety at home pages.
+You can find more information on London Fire Brigade's fire safety at home pages.